AI Employee Fit Assessment: A Step-by-Step Guide

-Before diving into AI implementation, you need to understand where your business stands and which opportunities will deliver the best returns.
-This guide walks you through a systematic assessment process.
+Before hiring an AI employee, you need to understand which workflow is ready to hand off and which role should come first.
+This guide walks you through a practical assessment process.

 Step 1: Inventory Your Processes